-Sleep apnea is the most common sleep disorder related to breathing.
+Obstructive sleep apnea is the most common sleep disorder related to breathing.
 With sleep apnea, breathing is interrupted for short periods while a person sleeps.
 These periods last for at least 10 seconds.
-People with sleep apnea tend to snore loudly and make gasping or choking noises in their sleep.1
+People with sleep apnea tend to snore loudly and make gasping or choking noises in their sleep.1-3

 Sleep apnea causes low oxygen levels in the blood and poor sleep.
-Left untreated, this combination can lead to high blood pressure, heart disease, diabetes, kidney disease, depression, and more.1,2
+Left untreated, this combination can lead to high blood pressure, heart disease, diabetes, kidney disease, depression, and more.4

 How common is sleep apnea?

-At least 18 million people in the U.S. have sleep apnea.
-While sleep apnea is more common in men and people over age 60, children can have sleep apnea.1
+In the United States, about 30 million people have sleep apnea.
+While obstructive sleep apnea is more common in men and people who are older, even children can have sleep apnea.2,5

 Types of sleep apnea

-There are a few types of sleep-related breathing disorders, or breathing problems that happen while you sleep, including:1,3
+There are a few types of sleep-related breathing disorders, or breathing problems that happen while you sleep, including:6

 - Obstructive sleep apnea – a temporary stop in breathing during sleep caused by tissue blocking the airway.
 It causes heavy snoring, choking, and gasps while sleeping.
 This is the most common sleep-related breathing disorder.